tmonks/100-days-of-code/r2-log.md

 R2/D47
 Got the first draft of the front end done in #reactjs and reactstrap.
 Trying to keep the interface as simple as possible.
 Now I just need to connect it to the back end and make it look a little more interesting 😅
 \#100DaysOfCode

+### Day 48
+R2/D48
+Got the #reactjs front-end of my conversation starter app connected to the back-end to pull in the categories and prompts.
+I've got to say, it feels pretty awesome seeing it starting to come together and actually pulling in data from my own API 😁
+\#100DaysOfCode